 The joint elements are required to have displacements in the u and v directions to represent horizontal and vertical pressures.
 For this 2D problem, using a 2D joint element for bars, plane stress and plane strain, which connects two nodes by two springs in the local x and y-directions is sufficient.

-| Mesh > | Line...
+Mesh >

+Line...

-Select the element type as Joint no rotational stiffness and the interpolation order as Linear.
-Select an Element length of 1.0.
+• Select the element type as Joint no rotational stiffness.
 Enter the dataset name as Soil Mesh and click the OK button.

 The wall requires thick beam elements: